-SC382s Mathematical Statistics II: Inference Building on their background in probability theory, students explore inferential methods in statistics and learn how to evaluate different estimation techniques and hypothesis-testing methods.
+SC482s Topics in Statistical Inference Building on their background in probability theory, students explore inferential methods in statistics and learn how to evaluate different estimation techniques and hypothesis-testing methods.
 Students learn techniques for modeling the response of a continuous random variable using information from several variables using regression modeling.
-Topics include method of moments and maximum likelihood estimation, sample properties of estimators including sufficiency, consistency, and relative efficiency, Rao-Blackwell theorem, tests of hypotheses, confidence intervals, linear models, and analysis of variance.
-Although applications are discussed, the emphasis is on theory.
+Topics include method of moments and maximum likelihood estimation, sample properties of estimators, including sufficiency, consistency, and relative efficiency, Rao-Blackwell theorem, tests of hypotheses, confidence intervals, linear models, and analysis of variance.
+Previously listed as Statistics 382.
 Prerequisite: Mathematics 381.
-Mathematics 253 and 274 are recommended.
 Four credit hours.
 O'Brien